-The appeals board usually meets three to four times a year.
-This means that the appeals process will be long.
-NOKUT cannot affect the time it takes to get your case processed by the appeals board.
+The appeals board meets three to four times a year.
+This means that the appeal process will be long.
+NOKUT does not have any influence on the time it takes to get your case processed by the appeals board.

 What can the appeals board evaluate?

 The appeals board can evaluate whether NOKUT has committed procedural errors or misapplication of the law, and if there has been abuse of lawful authorities, unjustified differential treatment, or other breaches of the principles of administrative law.

 The appeals board cannot review NOKUT’s evaluation of the level and scope of the obtained education, nor can they review the evaluation of the expert panel.[ - ]